merin86/planbrella/README.md

 </details>

-My token handling doesn't seem to be working correctly.
-I have tried to troubleshoot this in various ways and talked to the tutor.
+- My token handling doesn't seem to be working correctly.
+I have tried to troubleshoot this in various ways and talked to a tutor.
 However, it has not been possible to solve it for me.
 I don't know how to do it.
-This means that the website stops responding after about 5 minutes and you have to do a refresh.
+This means that the website stops responding after about five minutes and you have to do a refresh.
 I realize this is a serious problem that might result in a failing grade, but I have not been able to resolve it.

 ---